 Use Color Sticks to color in the quilt block.
 Use different techniques while coloring like pressure variation to lighten and darken colors; cross-hatching with closely spaced lines; and layering colors to create different hues.
 Color Sticks are also great for broad strokes, shadows and highlights.

-When your quilt block is complete, finish it by mounting it onto another piece of construction paper in a contrasting color.
+When the quilt block is complete, finish it by mounting it onto another piece of construction paper in a contrasting color.
 Attach the quilt block to the construction paper with a Crayola Glue Stick.

 Explore how Lane Smith’s illustrations contribute to the mood created by the words of Jon Scieszka in their book, The Ma